 Afterwards the stack for the interpretation can be created.
 It is possible to dynamically allocate memory on the GPU, which enables a similar programming model as on the CPU.
-Winter et al. (2021) have even compared many dynamic memory managers and found, that the performance impact of them is rather small.
+Winter et al. (2021) have compared many dynamic memory managers and found, that the performance impact of them is rather small.
 However, if it is easily possible to use static allocations, it still offers better performance.
 In the case of this thesis, it is easily possible which is the reason why the stack has been chosen to have a static size.
-Because it is known that expressions do not exceed 50 tokens, including the operators, the stack size has been set to 25, which should be more than enough to hold the values and partial results, even in the worst case.
+Because it is known that expressions do not exceed 50 tokens, including the operators, the stack size has been set to ten, which should be more than enough to hold the values and partial results, even in the worst case.
+It is very unlikely that ten values must be stored before a binary operator is encountered that reduces the number of values on the stack.
+Therefore, a stack size of ten should be sufficient, however it is possible to increase the stack size if needed.